An outside probe says a Japanese TV station didn't support its worker in a sexual assault case

 Fuji TV failed to provide necessary care for the woman and did not report to a compliance office despite her consultations with supervisors and two doctors who examined her, the report said, noting the network management's “low levels of understanding of sexual violence and human rights awareness."

-Executives continued to allow Nakai to appear on Fuji TV shows, the report said.
+Executives who handled the case were all men and viewed it as trouble in a private relationship and continued to allow Nakai to appear on Fuji TV shows.
+They recommended a corporate lawyer for Nakai to consult on the case, the report said.

 “It was a wrong and inconsiderate move that only added to her suffering,” said Akira Takeuchi, a main lawyer with the investigation team.